derzaarsad/advanced_lane_finding/README.md

 experiment with the parameter of each color filter independently.
 After experimenting for a while, I noticed that it is very hard to create a filter that can capture the lanes clearly without introducing any noise, therefore I decided to just let the noise or outlier exist and then later filter the resulting false detected windows with RANSAC algorithm.
 In this project I use 3 types of masks: white mask, yellow mask and gradient magnitude mask.
 For the white mask I combined the HSV and
 L from Luv channels, where for the yellow mask I combined the HSV and b from Lab channels.
 Both filters are in my opinion very robust, however at the end I saw that the white mask works better under a different light condition in comparison to the yellow mask.
 I added a gradient magnitude mask because it does a very good job in separating lines from the scene although it also detects other irrelevant lines in the scene.
-The binary threshold can be seen in the 4th code cell
+The binary threshold can be seen in the 4th code cell.
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is included in the constructor of LineDetector, which appears in in the file `example.ipynb` in the 'process_image' method.
+The code for my perspective transform is included in the constructor of LineDetector, which appears in in the file `example.ipynb` in the `process_image()` method.
 The `get_binary_warped()` function takes as inputs an image (`img`).
 The source (`src`) and destination (`dst`) points are already calculated in the constructor of LineDetector.
 This resulted in the following source and destination points:

 | Source        | Destination   |